The MBTI® ENFP and College

 *Abstracted from Introduction to Type in College (Ditiberio and Hammer, 1993, CPP Inc. P.8)

-ENFPs commonly find autonomy in completing tasks, and when writing they may feel a sense of relief once they have accomplished an initial draft.
+ENFPs commonly find autonomy in completing tasks, and when writing, they may feel a sense of relief once they have accomplished an initial draft.
 Having friends who can demonstrate a new technique for writing can be beneficial to ENFP Personality Types.

 College Direction and Major Choice

 When choosing a college major, ENFPs frequently may find many options appealing.
 It is common for this personality type to also change their college major several times during their educational venture.
-This innate behavior should not be viewed as a weakness, but instead a strength, helping to gain knowledge in multiple areas of interest until an ENFP has found a path which ignites their enthusiasm.
+This innate behavior should not be viewed as a weakness, but instead a strength, helping to gain knowledge in multiple areas of interest until an ENFP has found a path that ignites their enthusiasm.
 This behavior can also be used as a strength by creating innovative possibilities within established career options.
-For example, an ENFP Personality Type may create an entirely new position within an industry, allowing them to use knowledge they have learned while studying for an alternate career.
-This personality type may show interest in becoming a comedian, a writer, and a teacher, only to find their true passion utilizing all of their interests by teaching others to write comedy.
-However, taking a college major assessment can greatly assist ENFPs hone in on their potential best-fit careers and college major options.
-These assessments can offer suggestions which may be based not only on their many interests, but also on their innate behavior.
+For example, an ENFP Personality Type may create an entirely new position within an industry, allowing them to use the knowledge they have learned while studying for an alternate career.
+This personality type may show interest in becoming a comedian, a writer, and a teacher, only to find their true passion by utilizing all of their interests by teaching others to write comedy.
+However, taking a college major assessment can greatly assist ENFPs to hone in on their potential best-fit careers and college major options.
+These assessments can offer suggestions that may be based not only on their many interests but also on their innate behavior.
 Most importantly, an ENFPs often inherent flexibility is a strength that should not be ignored.

 ENFPs are frequently found focusing on:

-- Counseling/Human Services
+• Counseling/Human Services

-- Art and Music
+• Art and Music

-- Education
+• Education

-- Behavioral Science
+• Behavioral Science

-- Writing/Journalism
+• Writing/Journalism

-- Advertising/Sales
+• Advertising/Sales

 *Abstracted from Introduction to Type in College (Ditiberio and Hammer, 1993, CPP Inc. P.5)